Home Bingo Guides Bingo Bonuses & Promotions Explained

 • Winnings from free tickets or spins.

 For bingo-only offers, it is common to see wagering between 1x and 4x on eligible bingo play.
-Slot-heavy offers can be much higher.
+Slot-heavy offers can reach up to 10x.
 Our wagering requirements guide walks through this in more detail with simple examples.

 Contribution and eligible games